muthalakshya/Admin-Agent-Management-System/README.md

-# MERN Stack Assignment - Admin & Agent Management System.
+# MERN Stack Assignment - Admin & Agent Management System

 ## Objective
 This project is a MERN stack application for managing admin users, agents, and task distribution.
 The key features include: